utsav0/daily-dev-tips/src/pages/posts/data-types-in-python.md

 ---

 Data types are an essential aspect of a programming language.
-As it comes down to Python there are several categorized data types built-in that we can leverage.
+As it comes down to Python, there are several categorized data types built in that we can leverage.

 This article will guide you through the categories and which type each category has.